No Rest for the Wicked (video game)

 No Rest for the Wicked is an upcoming action role-playing video game developed and published by Moon Studios.
-The player assumes control of a holy warrior who must travel to the island of Isola Sacra to investigate a plague named the "Pestilence".
-The game was released for Windows through early access in April 2024.
-Full versions of the game are set to be released for PC, and PlayStation 5 and Xbox Series X/S.
+The player assumes control of a holy "Cerim" warrior who must travel to the island of Isola Sacra to investigate a plague named the "Pestilence".
+The game was released for Windows through early access in April 2024, and is scheduled to release in full for PC and PlayStation 5 in March 2027.
+Full versions of the game are also set to be released for Nintendo Switch 2 and Xbox Series X/S at a later date.

 Gameplay

 No Rest for the Wicked is an action role-playing video game played from a top-down perspective.
 At the beginning of the game, the player can create their own player character.
 Players will collect a variety of weapons in the game, and gear is divided into different rarities.
 Each weapon also has its own unique movesets, and can be enhanced with runes to further boost its combat capabilities.
 Gameplay is similar to a Soulslike game.
 Players can strike an enemy with their weapons, parry, dodge-roll, and block attacks, though all of these actions will consume stamina.
 The armor worn by the player character will also affect the player's moveset.
 For instance, players wearing a set of agile armor will be able to perform a fast quickstep, which allows players to evade attacks without consuming a lot of stamina.
 Focus will gradually accumulate during combat, allowing players to unleash a special attack once a certain threshold of Focus is reached.
 If the player character dies, they will respawn at the closest Cerim Whisper point.
-While the player's health is fully restored, enemies which have already been slained remain dead, while the health of wounded enemies will not regenerate.
+While the player's health is fully restored, enemies which have already been slain remain dead, while the health of wounded enemies will not regenerate.
 As players progress in the game, they will gain attribute points, which can be spent on seven different domains (namely health, strength, stamina, dexterity, faith, intelligence and focus) to enhance the player's combat performance.
 The game also has a "soft class" system, allowing players to experiment with different playstyles freely in the game.

 Players will eventually reach the settlement of Sacrament.
 The city will eventually evolve as the player progresses and completes side objectives, therefore unlock additional rewards and opportunities.
 Players can also purchase and decorate their own house in the city.
 Resources collected in the wilderness can be used to craft new gears, furniture for the player's house, or contribute these resources to build town improvements.
 Players have to explore off the beaten path in order to find hidden chests and materials.
 Players can also participate in activities such as fishing and farming while not completing missions.
 Once the player completes the main campaign, they can access endgame content named "Cerim Crucible", allowing players to test their skills against the game's toughest enemies.
 Both 4-player cooperative multiplayer and player-versus-player competitive multiplayer modes are also planned.